Video Game: Mighty Switch Force!

 - Hartman Hips: Patricia is actually generally curvy, but since her armor conceals her bust, this is the aspect of it you'll see most of the time.

 - Making a Splash: In the second game, Patricia uses a fire hose to combat the outbreak of fire.
-She can also spray enemies, who take damage, and the Hooligan Sisters, who each have a unique reaction.
+She can also spray enemies, who take damage, and the Hooligan Sisters, whose clothes get soaked and who each has a unique reaction.

 - Meat Moss: In the final normal level — at first, it's just in the background, but it starts cropping up on the foreground walls once you get far enough.